nextcloud/documentation/developer_manual/app/database.rst

 Mappers
 =======
-The aforementioned example is the most basic way write a simple database query but the more queries amass, the more code has to be written and the harder it will become to maintain it.
+The aforementioned example is the most basic way to write a simple database query but the more queries amass, the more code has to be written and the harder it will become to maintain it.

 To generalize and simplify the problem, split code into resources and create an **Entity** and a **Mapper** class for it.
 The mapper class provides a way to run SQL queries and maps the result onto the related entities.